NSHipster/articles/2025-03-07-model-context-protocol.md

 Ironic how Apple has a way of making your digital life a living hell sometimes.

-For many of us who put our digital lives in Apple‘s hands, we’re often and frustrated by product design and software quality that gets in the way between us and our data.
+For many of us who exist in Apple's walled garden, we’re often and frustrated by product design and software quality that gets between us and our data.
 Spotlight search is stuck in the ‘00s.
 Apple Intelligence [didn’t live up to the hype](https://nshipster.com/ollama).
 Siri seems doomed to suck forever.